 PTTEP puts in place various complaint-receiving channels to facilitate stakeholders.
-At operation sites, stakeholders can send complaints directly to the on-site External Relations staff, Operation staffs or to PTTEP staff at Headquarters.
+At operation sites, stakeholders can send complaints directly to the on-site Public Affairs staff, Operation staffs or to PTTEP staff at Headquarters.
 Currently, there are two mechanisms for reporting complaints:

-1. Incident Management System (IMS): Having trained officers register incidents or community's complaints to a web-based system.
+1. i-SSHE System: Having trained officers register incidents or community's complaints to a web-based system.

 2. PTTEP website: Grievances can be filed on "Contact Us" web page or to Hotline number +66 (0) 2537-4000, which gather all reports.
 Business functions can monitor relevant issues for remedial actions, by accessing PTTEP Whistleblowing System.

 In addition, PTTEP has developed the Grievance Handling Guideline as a formal process to handle stakeholders' complaints on impacts from PTTEP's operations or activities.
-Under the guideline, each complaint is expected to be addressed and resolved in a timely manner.
-While IMS is used to monitor the handling of complaints, Grievance Record Form will keep track of the handling until the complaints are addressed.
+Furthermore, monitoring of issues or complaints of operating assets is conducted on quarterly basis to ensure that each complaint is addressed and resolved in a timely manner.
+While i-SSHE System is used to monitor the handling of complaints, Grievance Record Form will keep track of the handling until the complaints are resolved.